-Race and social justice is one of the Organizational Cornerstones in the agency's current Strategic Plan.
-To further strengthen this position, SHA will take an active stance against racism by weaving in race and social justice throughout our operations.
-This includes our Moving to Work and strategic planning processes as critical ways to further the agency's equity work and guide SHA towards becoming a more anti-racist organization.
+SHA has a strong, enduring commitment to race and social justice.
+To further strengthen this position, SHA works to take an active stance against racism by weaving in race and social justice throughout the agency's operations.
+This includes utilizing Moving to Work and strategic planning processes as critical ways to further the agency's equity work and guide SHA towards becoming a more anti-racist organization.